-23,50% of the total Union support (excluding the Technical Assistance (TA)) shall be allocated to Priority 1.
+23,72% of the total Union support shall be allocated to Priority 1.
 In total 3 specific objectives are defined and should be achieved under this Priority.
 To achieve expected results (establishing new Central Baltic companies, creating new joint student companies, increasing exports to new markets) a relatively large share of the Programme resources should be reserved.
 No investments in infrastructure are foreseen here.

-30,55% of the total Union support (excluding TA) shall be allocated to Priority 2.
+30,82% of the total Union support shall be allocated to Priority 2.
 In total 4 specific objectives should be achieved under this Priority.
 The status of the Baltic Sea is among those objectives and is one of the top priorities for the Programme stakeholders.
 In addition, capital investments are relevant to achieve the specific objectives; thus, a relatively large share of Programme resources shall be allocated to achieve the targets of this Priority.

-An equal share of 30,55% of the total Union support (excluding TA) shall be allocated to Priority 3.
+An equal share of 29,43% of the total Union support shall be allocated to Priority 3.
 In total 2 specific objectives shall be achieved under this Priority.
-Sustainable, "low carbon" transport is among objectives and is considerable precondition for economic development and reducing impact to the nature.
+Sustainable, "low carbon" transport is among the objectives and is a considerable precondition for economic development and reducing impact to the nature.
 In addition, this objective will cover investments into integrating transport systems and improving small ports' services.
 Thus, a relatively large share of Programme resources shall be allocated to achieve the specific objectives.

-9,40% of the total Union support (excluding TA) shall be allocated to Priority 4.
+10,03% of the total Union support shall be allocated to Priority 4.
 One of two specific objectives will be implemented through small projects only.
 Thus a relatively smaller amount of Union support shall be allocated to achieve objectives under this Priority.